ericmalekos/RNASeq-walkthough/README.md

                 --sjdbGTFfile ./gencode.vM25.primary_assembly.annotation.gtf \
                 --sjdbOverhang 150 \

 The arguments in this step are pretty straightforward.
 You might change <code>--sjdbOverhang</code> based on your read lengths.
-The optimum choice is <code>length of longest read - 1</code>
+The optimum choice is *length of longest read - 1*
 Now we perform the alignment and gene counting in *STAR*.
 **NOTE**: The script provided will cycle through all of the pair end reads in the <code>readDir</code>.
 Currently it loads and unloads the genome into memory for every iteration of the loop which is inneficient.
 There is a way to load the genome once before entering the loop and unload it after but I was having trouble getting it to work.